Filyovskaya line

 The Filyovskaya line (Филёвская ли́ния, /ru/), (Line 4; Sky Line), formerly the Arbatsko-Filyovskaya line (Арбатско-Филёвская) is a line of the Moscow Metro system in Moscow, Russia.
-Chronologically the sixth station to open, it connects the major western districts of Dorogomilovo and Fili along with the Moscow-City with the city centre.
+Chronologically the sixth line to open, it connects the major western districts of Dorogomilovo and Fili along with the Moscow-City with the city centre.
 At present it has 13 stations and is 14.9 km long.

 History

 The history of the Filyovskaya line is one of the most complicated in the Moscow Metro system, due to the eastern radius falling victim to changing policies.
 Originally the earliest stations are the oldest, dating to 1935 and 1937 when they opened as part of the First stage and operated as a branch from what later became the Sokolnicheskaya line.
 In 1938 the branch service was liquidated, and the Arbatsko-Pokrovskaya line was created by trains now terminating at Kurskaya.
 However, during the Second World War, the station Arbatskaya suffered damage when a German bomb pierced its ceiling, as all of the 1930s stations were built subsurface.

 The threat of the Cold War becoming hot meant that these early stations were not suited to double as bomb shelters, and instead, a deep parallel section was built.
 This would have meant the end of the Filyovskaya line, had Nikita Khrushchev as part of his visit to New York City not been inspired by seeing elevated and surface lines.
 Upon his return, and coinciding with his pursuit to save costs on architecture and construction, he cancelled the planned deep-level extension to Fili and instead built a surface line that would see the old stations reopened.
 In 1958 the Arbatsko–Filyovskaya line was inaugurated, becoming the sixth to open (the term Arbatsko- was dropped later).
 The line continued to extend westwards reaching Fili in 1959, along with its separate depot, the Fili Park in 1961 and ultimately the housing complex of Kuntsevo in 1965.
 A further extension was built to a newer development in Krylatskoye in 1989.

 All of the stations, save Molodyozhnaya and Krylatskoye, were at ground level, the original late 1950s trio was built to an identical side-platform configuration, while the remaining four with a standardised island platform.
 Despite the success in saving costs, the Russian climate, particularly the winter, the sharp bends, and the small station size made the line one of the most unpopular with passengers.

 By the 21st century, however, Filyovskaya line's fate would change radically.
 First the rising Moscow City business centre required a metro line, and a two-station branch was opened from Kievskaya in 2005 to Delovoy Tsentr and again in 2006 to Mezhdunarodnaya.
 In December 2020 the route from Alexandrovsky Sad, line's eastern terminus, to Mezhdunarodnaya was given its own number on metro maps.